How exactly do you say I want in Italian? Are there more ways to say it?

 Voglio…

-Voglio is how you most commonly translate the sentence I want in Italian.
+Voglio is the most common way to translate the sentence I want in Italian.

 Voglio…